all-in-one-of/snippets/CG_pipes.md

 ### Unreal
 Collision:
-UCX_
-from houdini need to be in separated containers  named UCX_nameOfGeoContainer.
+- `UCX_*` - from houdini need to be in separated containers  named UCX_nameOfGeoContainer.
 If you have more parts need to separate to convex shapes and create empty containers with next _nameOfGeoContainer_x ... according to the count of colision parts

 ### VAT
 `4096` pix = `16 777 216` points